 When the Community Center was built in 1951, funding was donated by the Women’s Club from the sale of a lot purchased for their own building.
 The club then raised funds each year to add amenities to the Center.

-To this day, members fo the Women's Club continue to work with other town organizations on many local causes.
+To this day, members of the Women's Club continue to work with other town organizations on many local causes.

 Railroad Park in Old Corte Madera Square was landscaped and maintained for many years by members of the Club.
 This view shows the Park in 1926.
 Twenty years later, after the trains stopped running, it was renamed Menke Park after George Menke, who steered the Town through a financial crisis.